Skip to content

 3.5/5

-The QianCheng basketball face mask is the best budget option for post-injury players who need nose and face protection without spending $80+.
-At $20–35, it provides adequate polycarbonate shielding and adjustable fit.
-The padding and strap quality are below Mueller, but the price makes it accessible for youth players and occasional use.
+The QianCheng basketball face mask is the best budget option for post-injury players who need nose protection without spending $50+.
+At $20-35, it provides adequate polycarbonate shielding, adjustable fit, and a dedicated youth size.
+The padding compresses faster and the straps loosen more than the Mueller, but for youth leagues, recreational play, and short-term injury recovery, it delivers enough protection for the price.

 • Adjustable dual-strap system fits most head sizes